swiftlang/swift-evolution/proposals/00xx-noescape-once.md

 `@noescape(once)` is contagious: such a closure must be called once, or passed to another function which provides the same guarantees.

-This proposal will thus be of little value until methods and functions in the standard and core libraries that can provide this guarantee adopt `@noescape(once)`.
+The value of this proposal will thus be hampered until methods and functions in the standard and core libraries that can provide this guarantee adopt `@noescape(once)`.

-This includes:
+This includes (full list to be done):

 - `autoreleasepool`
 - `withUnsafeBufferPointer`
-	- `dispatch_sync`
+- `dispatch_sync` et al.
-	- etc. (full list to be done)

 Those modifications to standard and core libraries will however be part of future proposals.